nverma42/Chatbot/Pipeline.md

 A conversation graph will enable us to have history and thus chatbot will be able to have meaninful conversations.
 We will use this data: <https://huggingface.co/datasets/Amod/mental_health_counseling_conversations>
-So we need to add df_C dataframe to get this data.
+So we need to add df_B dataframe to get this data.

 Using conversation graph is better than producing canned responses.